cvp-bias-detection-healthcare/cvp-bias-detection-healthcare.github.io/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- GETTING STARTED -->
 ## Getting Started
 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these simple example steps.

+* We have also created a Google Colab notebook that contains the retrieval of the source code, setup of the environment, and running of our solution with example data.
+It is available at [THIS GOOGLE COLAB LINK](https://colab.research.google.com/drive/1KP64rF6k-DK5F83OYkTwWidvuVzPKhmo?usp=sharing)

 ### Prerequisites
 * Python 3.8